khizarrm/plainly/README.md

-# 🗣️ TalkTranslate (or LucidSpeak, etc.)
+# 🗣️ Plainly

 > Speak freely.
 We'll turn it into clear, professional English — no matter how messy it starts.

-TalkTranslate is an AI-powered voice-to-text web app that helps users — especially non-native English speakers — turn unstructured or emotional speech into polished, polite, and client-ready messages.
+Plainly is an AI-powered voice-to-text web app that helps users — especially non-native English speakers — turn unstructured or emotional speech into polished, polite, and client-ready messages.

-Whether you're speaking in Urdu, English, or switching mid-sentence... even if you're ranting, stumbling, or using slang — TalkTranslate listens, understands your intent, and rewrites it into something you’d actually want to send.
+Whether you're speaking in Urdu, English, or switching mid-sentence... even if you're ranting, stumbling, or using slang — Plainly listens, understands your intent, and rewrites it into something you’d actually want to send.

 ---